 In 2013, Paul Rasmussen became the 11th senior pastor to serve this congregation of over 15,000 members.
 Under his leadership, the congregation and staff of more than 100 continues the legacy of outreach in the community and the world.

 From its humble beginnings on the SMU campus, Highland Park United Methodist Church has continued to grow, even beyond our main campus.
-In 2011 the beautiful and historic Munger Place Church was renovated and re-opened to become an East Dallas satellite campus for HPUMC, allowing us to now offer five types of worship opportunities on two campuses.
-In 2016, Highland Park United Methodist Church will celebrate 100 years of helping people become deeply devoted followers of Jesus Christ.
+In 2011 the beautiful and historic Munger Place Church was renovated and re-opened to become an East Dallas satellite campus for HPUMC, allowing us to now offer multiple styles types of worship opportunities on two campuses.
+In 2016, Highland Park United Methodist Church celebrated 100 years of helping people become deeply devoted followers of Jesus Christ.

 - HPUMC has more than 15 different support groups, including groups for those who are struggling with divorce, alcoholism, over-eating, debt management, families with mental illness, grief, family suicide, and children with special needs.

 - HPUMC’s Carpenters for Christ Ministry has committed the building of 100 homes for Habitat for Humanity by 2016.
 This is the largest faith-based commitment to Habitat in the world!